LemonPy29/LemonPy29.github.io/python-for-DS/classes.md

 on attaching variables.
 Of course, this doesn't mean every of this short classes is bad or unnecesary, but we should think twice before creating one.

-Another good alternative for replacing the classes, that maybe are there just for storing data, are the objects from the `collections` module.
+Another good alternative for replacing the classes that maybe are there just for storing data, are the objects from the `collections` module.
 For example, `namedtuple` and `defaultdict` are great choices for this purpose.

+## Final Words

+Classes are a good tool for write reusable and readable code.
+We maybe don't write them explicitly on our daily notebook, but it's a good idea to have a decent understanding on what they are and how they work.
+It can be while reading documentation or just some colleague that shared a repository with you but there will be situations where you will need to understand or modify code containing classes.